sathanasiou/Rakuten_test/README.md

     docker exec -it rakuten_test_container curl http://localhost:5000/find_company/<mac-address>
     ```

 There are also other ways to implement that API for example using http.client python, the way I implemented it is using python and flask framework.
 It is not the optimal or the way I would recommend for production use due to security risks, also another security risk is due to authetication been inside the request uri of macadress.io API.
-Data are returned in a json format including company name and response status code.# Rakuten_test
+Data are returned in a json format including company name and response status code.